Franzcorpuz/ECE-2112-PA-4/README.md

 ```python
 board2['Average'] = board2[['Math', 'Electronics', 'GEAS', 'Communication']].mean(axis=1)
 ```
+This function computes for the mean across the different subjects to add to a column named 'Average'.
+This function also checks if there is already an existing column named average in which this would only edit the content, but when it detects that it does not exist it automatically adds the Average column.

 # A. VISAYAS COMMUNICATION DATAFRAME
 **Objective:** Create a DataFrame named VisComm containing students whose Hometown is Visayas and whose Track